manthanawagan07/Safevision/README.md

  persisted to SQLite  →  compliance report (CSV + summary)
 ```

-Every detection is attributed to the logged-in user and timestamped, so the
+Each detection is assigned to the user and marked with a timestamp so that the
-record set is auditable and a human reviewer can correct a misclassification.
+set of records becomes auditable and a human can revise the mislabeling.
 ---

 ## 2. Requirements